i40-Tools/SemCPS/README.md

      uri:URI "C:/Users/omar/Desktop/Alligator-master/resources/".

 ```
+uri:path refers to Heterogeneity path
+uri:URI refers to the ontology path

 Just give path of AML heterogenity and folders will be created automatically.

 Then you can add GoldStandard and training data.

 To create folders manually before running, you can create and put Goldstandard.txt and training data.
 .../TestBed1/PSL/test/
 .../TestBed1/PSL/train/